wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_2_oceans_and_sea_ice.rst

    :width: 100%
    :alt: Satellite-based oil spill tracking

-   Satellite use in oil spill tracking (Credit: Orbital EOS and CMCC)
+   Satellite use in oil spill tracking (Credit: Orbital EOS and CMCC).
+EO data can be supplemented with other data sources towards a wide variety, of societally and environmentally valuable applications.